 Bottom Line: The Free Paws Pet Hair Dryer is probably the best dog dryer for most pet owners, given how effective and affordable it is.
 It is as flexible and easy-to-use as most other consumer-level pet dryers, yet it works as well as most professional-caliber units.

 The K-9 III Dog Grooming Dryer is a professional-caliber dryer, designed for entry-level professionals and owners who find themselves bathing their dog frequently.
 A two-motor unit, it can be used with either one or both motors in operation, giving you two different air-speeds from which you can choose.

 User Reviews: Most users – including several professional groomers – rated this dryer very highly, finding that it helped dry dogs quickly and effectively.
-Several customers used phrases like “best on the market,” and “would give 10 stars if I could,” to describe the K-9 III.
+Several customers used phrases like “best dryer for dogs on the market,” and “would give 10 stars if I could,” to describe the K-9 III.
 A small number of owners and groomers who tried it were disappointed in the quality of the hose, but because this was such a rare complaint, it shouldn’t stop you from buying this model if you like it.

 Bottom Line: Because it is designed with professional groomers in mind, the K-9 III is probably out of the price range of most dog owners.
 However, those who are comfortable coughing up a little more cash will surely be pleased with how well it works and how quickly it can dry your dog.